Policy Coordinator, New York

 Drug Policy Alliance

-The Policy Coordinator, New York will play a leadership role in the development and implementation of public policy initiatives and advocacy campaigns with a particular focus on ending marijuana prohibition in New York.
-These initiatives and campaigns, developed in conjunction with the Managing Director of Policy & Campaigns and Deputy State Director, are pursued largely at the state and municipal levels, occasionally at the federal level, and always with an eye towards broader movement-building goals.
+The Policy Coordinator, New York plays a key leadership role in the development and implementation of public policy initiatives and advocacy campaigns.
+These initiatives and campaigns, developed in conjunction with the State Director and Deputy State Director, are pursued largely at the state and municipal levels, occasionally at the federal level, and always with an eye towards broader movement-building goals.
 Based in DPA's New York Policy Office, the Policy Coordinator is broadly responsible for advancing DPA’s goals and objectives in New York through responsible organizing, effective advocacy and strategic communications.

 The Ideal Candidate:

-The ideal candidate understands that the war on drugs has never been about drugs, but rather a state effort to stigmatize, isolate and criminalize certain people who use certain drugs, whether problematic or not.
-You understand that the drug war has never been based on science, but on fear and biased ideologies, fueled by government propaganda.
-You know the drug war drives deep structural racial inequities, which is why it has come to be known as the New Jim Crow, and you are profoundly committed to building a broad-based movement to end it.
+The ideal candidate understands that the war on drugs is the New Jim Crow, driving deep structural racial inequities, and is profoundly committed to building a broad-based movement to end it.
 You believe deeply in responsible organizing and advocacy for equity, justice and human rights and want to be part of a dynamic team dedicated to transforming New York’s approach to drug policy.
-You understand that effective drug reform policies are driven by research and science and are grounded in a strong evidence base about effective practices, programs and interventions.

 The Policy Coordinator is responsible for:

-- Collaborating with senior staff to develop and implement reform campaigns, particularly related to marijuana policy, including leading outreach and relationship cultivation efforts
+- Collaborating with senior staff to develop and implement reform campaigns, including leading outreach and relationship cultivation efforts

 - Researching, analyzing, summarizing and, at times, drafting proposed legislation for state and municipal legislative bodies